ameltech/sme-nt3h1x01-library/README.md

 # SmartEverything NXP NT3H1101
 ----
 This is a library for the NXP NT3H1101 component.
-The NTAG I²C is the first product of NXP’s NTAG family offering both contactless and contact interfaces.
+The NTAG I2C is the first product of NXP� NTAG family offering both contactless and contact interfaces.
-In addition to the passive NFC Forum compliant contactless interface, the IC features an I²C contact interface, which can communicate with a microcontroller if the NTAG I²C is powered from an external power supply.
+In addition to the passive NFC Forum compliant contactless interface, the IC features an I2C contact interface, which can communicate with a microcontroller if the NTAG I2C is powered from an external power supply.

 [* NXP NT3H1101 Home Page]
 (http://www.nxp.com/products/identification_and_security/nfc_and_reader_ics/connected_tag_solutions/series/NT3H1101_NT3H1201.html)